 When you are finished, attach the appropriate documents to your Delaware return.
 See "What Documents to Attach" on this page.

-Sign, date, enter your phone number, and send Form 200-01 or Form 200-03 EZ, along with all required attachments to the applicable address listed below.
+Sign, date, enter your phone number, and send Form 200-01 along with all required attachments to the applicable address listed below.
 If the return is prepared by a paid preparer, the paid preparer must also sign the return.